We’re often asked what’s the best way to get to Cape Point – these are the travel options available. These prices are based on rates in May 2017.

 The Cape Point Explorer red sightseeing bus offers a full day’s excursion with an English-speaking guide aboard a luxury air-conditioned coach.
 It includes a stop at Boulders Beach (entry for your own account) and entry into the Cape of Good Hope (Cape Point).
 You’ll have to book your spot on the bus 24 hours in advance and it costs R550 (May 2017) per person.
 For more information and to book tickets, click here.

 TOTAL – R550

 Cape Comoot offers a shuttle service between Green Market Square in the CBD to Cape Point for R99 (one way).
 You can book your time slot and date online and make sure you’re at the pick-up point.
+At the moment, this is the only direct public transport available.
 To book and for more information, click here .

 TOTAL – R198 (return trip) + R135 entry = R333

 By private tour

 This is usually the more expensive option, but it tends to be more flexible than the other set options.
 You can tailor-make your itinerary according to your travel needs.
 It works well if you’re on a jam-packed schedule or if you have time constraints.
 You can also build an itinerary where you add other attractions to your to-do list.
 There are a number of service providers such as: African Eagle Day Tours , Cape Point Route , Day Trippers, Rhino Africa Safaris , Springbok Atlas , Hylton Ross

 TOTAL – half-day tours approx R600 + R135 entry = R735 (prices may vary according to the operator you choose).